Reading is (Still) Fundamental

 AUGUST 12, 2009

 Whether it’s on our own, with our families, or with a team, a retrospective is vital in being able to identify, elucidate, and enact positive change.
+In both Agile and Lean management there are points called "retrospectives," regular and ritualized moments where a team stops to reflect.

 Personal Kanban for Authors